-- ☐ creating a sense of safety and security - parks that are located so that they can be seen from nearby houses, stores or activity areas - parks, their facilities and embellishments are open and visible - ☐ creating an accessible and connected destination - parks that are accessible to and from other parks, and within the parks themselves, giving maximised opportunities for walking and cycling - footpaths that provide linkages to other open spaces and facilities - footpath treatments that are safe (for example at road crossings) and are accessible for prams and wheelchairs - ☐ creating an attractive destination - parks that are well designed with landscaped open spaces - parks that have well shaded areas (naturally and artificially), especially over nodes and activity areas (playgrounds, benches etc.) - parks that are well maintained - providing adequate facilities and range of activities - parks that provide good basic embellishments for comfort and recreation - parks that have a range of activities for park users - parks that have a range of infrastructure that allows participation for all ages and considers the needs of different groups (including the aged and those physically or mentally challenged) - ☐ developing a sense of community - parks that provide spaces for events, gatherings and meetings - parks that have a sense of identity that create community awareness - parks that the community feel is theirs and that they can be proud of.
+- creating a sense of safety and security - parks that are located so that they can be seen from nearby houses, stores or activity areas - parks, their facilities and embellishments are open and visible - creating an accessible and connected destination - parks that are accessible to and from other parks, and within the parks themselves, giving maximised opportunities for walking and cycling - footpaths that provide linkages to other open spaces and facilities - footpath treatments that are safe (for example at road crossings) and are accessible for prams and wheelchairs - ☐ creating an attractive destination - parks that are well designed with landscaped open spaces - embellishments that complement the natural environment, such as grassy mounds instead of bench seats - parks that have well shaded areas (naturally and artificially), especially over nodes and activity areas (playgrounds, benches etc.) - parks that are well maintained - providing adequate facilities and range of activities - parks that provide good basic embellishments for comfort and recreation - parks that have a range of activities for park users - parks that have a range of infrastructure that allows participation for all ages and considers the needs of different groups (including the aged and those physically or mentally challenged) - ☐ developing a sense of community - parks that provide spaces for events, gatherings and meetings - parks that have a sense of identity that create community awareness - parks that the community feel is theirs and that they can be proud of.